What is - Integrated non potable water management?

 Non-Potable Water Management

-Non-potable water management, sometimes referred to as Non-wholesome water, is the supply of water that is not of drinking quality, but which may still be used for many other purposes, depending on its quality e.g. toilet flushing, laundry, irrigation etc.
+Non-potable water management through rainwater harvesting and greywater recycling, which is sometimes referred to as Non-wholesome water, is the supply of water that is not of drinking quality, but which may still be used for many other purposes, depending on its quality e.g. toilet flushing, laundry, irrigation etc.

 The primary aim is to reduce the demand for costly potable water (drinking water), by using non-potable water for applications where this standard is not required.
 This reduces demand for drinking water and the costs associated with treating it.